openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-2/04-layers-technical-requirements.md

 * Password: `admin`{{copy}}
 * Console: [here](https://[[HOST_SUBDOMAIN]]-8443-[[KATACODA_HOST]].environments.katacoda.com/console/project/lab02-exercise04/browse/builds)

+First, inspect the corebuild.
+It should kick off immediately after creation.
 When the core build completes, inspect some of the dependent builds.
 Pay particular attention to the "Node:" and "Events:" sections

-``oc describe pod wordpress-1-build``{{execute}}

-``oc describe pod httpd-ruby-1-build``{{execute}}
+``oc describe pod corebuild-1-build``{{execute}}

-These images can now be used to build (BuildConfigs) and Deploy (DeploymentConfigs) other applications:
+These images can now be used to build (BuildConfigs) and deploy (DeploymentConfigs) other applications:

 ``oc get is``{{execute}}